I’ve got chicken on my brain this morning and while this is a sponsored post for Foster Farms® Chicken , you won’t want to miss this recipe. Promise.

 This is a sponsored post written by me on behalf of Foster Farms®.

-- 1.5 lbs Foster Farm's Simply Raised Boneless Skinless chicken breasts, cooked and shredded
+- 1.5 pounds Foster Farm's Simply Raised Boneless Skinless chicken breasts cooked and shredded

 - Heat olive oil in a skillet over medium heat and cook onions until tender and caramelized-- about 10 minutes.
 Add in chicken and ranch seasoning, stir and cook for 1 minute.